realflowmick/psp/RFC/RFC-PSP-CORE-v2_8.md

 Child applications MUST run to completion before returning control to the parent.

-Child application output MUST be accessible to the parent as node output.
+Child application output MUST be persisted independently under the child's session-id.

+The output of a node with `node-type="application"` MUST contain `session_id` and `workflow_status` referencing the child application.

 Child applications MUST NOT have less restrictive security policies than their parent.